Qemu ZCU102 hvisor Startup

 Use Existing Device Tree

-In the Hvisor image/devicetree directory, there is a zcu102-root-aarch64.dts, which is a device tree file that has been tested for booting RootLinux.
+In the Hvisor's image/devicetree directory, there is zcu102-root-aarch64.dts, which is a device tree file that has been tested for booting RootLinux.
 Compile it as follows:

 dtc -I dts -O dtb -o zcu102-root-aarch64.dtb zcu102-root-aarch64.dts

-If the dtc command is invalid, install device-tree-compiler.
+If the dtc command is invalid, install the device-tree-compiler.

 sudo apt-get install device-tree-compiler